William Wilberforce: Last years

 Wilberforce's health was continuing to fail, and he suffered further illnesses in 1824 and 1825.
 With his family concerned that his life was endangered, he declined a peerage (Note: According to George W. E. Russell, on the grounds that it would exclude his sons from intimacy with private gentlemen, clergymen and mercantile families.) and resigned his seat in Parliament, leaving the campaign to others.

 Wilberforce was buried in Westminster Abbey next to Pitt.
 This memorial statue, by Samuel Joseph (1791–1850), was erected in 1840 in the north choir aisle.

 In 1826, Wilberforce moved from his large house in Kensington Gore to Hendon Park, a more modest property in the countryside of Mill Hill, north of London, where he was joined by his son William and family.
 William had attempted a series of educational and career paths, and a venture into farming in 1830 led to huge losses, which his father repaid in full, despite offers from others to assist.
 This left Wilberforce with little income, and he was obliged to let his home and spend the rest of his life visiting family members and friends.

 He continued his support for the anti-slavery cause, including attending and chairing meetings of the Anti-Slavery Society.
 Wilberforce approved of the 1830 election victory of the more progressive Whigs, though he was concerned about the implications of their Reform Bill which proposed the redistribution of parliamentary seats towards newer towns and cities and an extension of the franchise.

 In 1833, Wilberforce's health declined further and he suffered a severe attack of influenza from which he never fully recovered.
 He made a final anti-slavery speech in April 1833 at a public meeting in Maidstone, Kent.
 The following month, the Whig government introduced the Bill for the Abolition of Slavery, formally saluting Wilberforce in the process.
-On 26 July 1833, Wilberforce heard of government concessions that guaranteed the passing of the Bill for the Abolition of Slavery.
+On 26 July 1833, Wilberforce heard of government concessions that guaranteed the passing of the bill.
 The following day he grew much weaker, and he died early on the morning of 29 July at his cousin's house in Cadogan Place, London.